rodprogramdev/100-days-of-code/log.md

 # Day 42: December 27, 2018
 Progress: Reviewed how to create a form and applied the adjacent sibling selector and invalid pseudo class in my css form.

+# Day 43: December 28, 2018
+Progress: Reviewed how to make use of radio buttons and applied it in my reservation section.